Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/coronavirus/tutorial_homology.md

 ## SWISS-MODEL
 To run SWISS-MODEL, first download the sequence of the spike protein chain: <a href="../_pages/coronavirus/files/CoV2SpikeProteinSeq.txt" download>SARS-CoV-2 spike protein chain</a>.

-Next, go to the main <a href="https://swissmodel.expasy.org/" target="_blank">SWISS-MODEL website</a> and click on `Start Modelling`.
+Next, go to the main <a href="https://swissmodel.expasy.org/" target="_blank">SWISS-MODEL website</a> and click `Start Modelling`.

 ![image-center](../assets/images/SWISS1.png){: .align-center}
 {: style="font-size: medium;"}

 On the next page, copy and paste the sequence into the `Target Sequence(s):` box.
 Name your project and enter an email address to get a notification of when your results are ready.
-Finally, click on `Build Model` to submit the job request.
+Finally, click `Build Model` to submit the job request.
 Note that you do not need to specify that you want to use the SARS-CoV spike protein as a template because the software will automatically search for a template for you.

 ![image-center](../assets/images/SWISS2.png){: .align-center}
 {: style="font-size: medium;"}